o3de/o3de.org/content/docs/user-guide/project-config/cli-reference.md

 ## `set-global-project`

 Sets the specified project as the engine's global project.
 By default this is set in `C:\Users\USER_PATH\.o3de\Registry\bootstrap.setreg`.
 You can also specify a file path using `-o`.

+If you set a global project, then O3DE tools (such as the Asset Processor and Editor) will use the global project.
+You can override the global project by specifying a project with the `project-path` parameter when you launch the O3DE tools from the command line.

 ### Format